SamuelD-Data/hearthstone_project/README.md

 - Most words on average in card names
 - One of two classes where "Dragon" is most common minion tribe outside of no_tribe (other is priest)
 - Only class with "divine shield" in top 3 keywords
+- Smallest gap between average weapon attack and durability among classes with a difference between these values
 - Shares multiclass cards with priest and warrior

 __Priest__
 - One of two classes where "Dragon" is most common minion tribe outside of no_tribe (other is paladin)